Recombinant adeno-associated virus (rAAV) vectors are the carriers of choice for retinal gene therapy

 Inherited retinal dystrophies in humans are typically progressive diseases that steadily worsen over decades.
 Therefore, effective clinical applications require a therapy that alters disease course over the long-term.
 Administration of therapeutic genes using rAAV vectors meets this requirement; stable transduction of retinal cells by rAAV vectors provides efficient and sustained gene therapy.

-The stable transduction of retinal cells by rAAV vectors has allowed efficient and sustained gene therapy.
-The safety and efficacy of rAAV vectors-mediated retinal gene transfer has been demonstrated in several species, including humans.
+A lack of pathogenicity and low immunogenicity are key characteristics of rAAVs, and support their use over other potential vectors for human gene therapy.
+The safety and efficacy of rAAV vector-mediated retinal gene transfer has been demonstrated in several species, including humans.

-The therapeutic gene, packaged into the viral capsid, can then be delivered into the target retinal cells.
+rAAV vectors are composed of a capsid surrounding an expression cassette, and are devoid of viral coding sequences.
+The therapeutic gene, packaged into the viral capsid, is delivered into the target cells.

-A technology adapted to ophthalmology practice
+A technology adapted to ophthalmic applications

 rAAV vectors are injected subretinally (between the photoreceptors and the retinal pigment epithelium), allowing optimal vector access to the diseased cells and enabling functional recovery though expression of the healthy gene.